satellite-image-deep-learning/techniques/README.md

 * [pigeonXT](https://github.com/dennisbakhuis/pigeonXT) can be used to create custom image classification annotators within Jupyter notebooks
 * [ipyannotations](https://github.com/janfreyberg/ipyannotations) -> Image annotations in python using jupyter notebooks
 * [diffgram](https://github.com/diffgram/diffgram) supports cloud backends
+* [Label-Detect](https://github.com/Jakaria08/Label-Detect) -> is a graphical image annotation tool and using this tool a user can also train and test large satellite images, fork of the popular labelImg tool

 # Movers and shakers on Github
 * [Adam Van Etten](https://github.com/avanetten) is doing interesting things in object detection and segmentation